Tires Load Range b vs c

 Speed Rating is 60 (km/h)

 Speaking of the size of trailer tires, they vary in capacities with different ranges in carrying loads.
-For example, the Kenda 4.80-12 Bias Trailer Tire with 12-inch white wheel, #AM30660 is a C range tire with a capacity of 990 lbs at 90 psi.
+For example, the Kenda 4.80-12 Bias Trailer Tire with a 12-inch white wheel, #AM30660 is a C range tire with a capacity of 990 lbs at 90 psi.

 On the other hand, the C-rated tires remove heat best at the speed of 85-100 mph.
 Sometimes you may face C1 or C2 as load range.
 Although they have the same number of piles, they differ in the maximum pressure.
 That means both C1 and C2 are six-ply rated.
 But the maximum air pressures are 50 psi and 35 psi, respectively.

 Having mentioned all the key points of both the load ranges, we suggest choosing your appropriate one.
-Of course, both work amazing for carrying heavy loads.
+Of course, both work amazingly for carrying heavy loads.
 Still, you have all the necessary information to make a wise decision.

 Our load-range conversation may become fruitful documentation only when the consumers benefit.
 We hope to clear all the confusion regarding the facts.
 If you notice further distinctions, don’t forget to let us know.